TheAttentionSeeker5050/bible-assistant-chatbot-ollama-cuda-llama3.1/readme.md

 ## Overview

-The Divine Wisdom Chatbot is a Python-based application designed to provide guidance, reprimand, and advice from a biblical perspective.
-This chatbot uses a model to respond to user queries with divine wisdom, biblical advice, and relevant Bible verses.
+The Divine Wisdom Chatbot is a Python-based application designed to offer spiritual guidance, advice, and support from a biblical perspective.
+This chatbot utilizes natural language processing (NLP) to enhance query matching and integrates with the Llama 3.1 model from Ollama to provide thoughtful responses based on Bible verses.

 ## Features

-1. **Biblical Reprimand**: Identifies and explains the wrongness of sinful behavior or issues from a biblical perspective.
+1. **Spiritual Guidance**: Offers insights and explanations on behavioral issues and moral dilemmas from a spiritual perspective.
-2. **Divine Advice**: Provides practical guidance and advice on correcting behavior or seeking forgiveness.
+2. **Practical Advice**: Provides actionable advice on personal development, forgiveness, and self-improvement.
-3. **Bible Verses**: Cites up to three relevant Bible verses that align with the advice given.
+3. **Bible Verses**: Cites up to three relevant Bible verses that align with the guidance provided.
+4. **NLP Query Processing**: Uses NLTK for preprocessing queries to include synonyms and relevant terms for more accurate database matching.

 ## Components

 - **`config.py`**: Contains configuration settings, including the model name.
-- **`query_processor.py`**: Loads and processes the text from the database and handles user queries.
+- **`query_processor.py`**: Handles NLP preprocessing of user queries and transforms them for SQL database searches.
-- **`llm_model.py`**: Interacts with the model to generate responses based on user input.
+- **`llm_model.py`**: Interacts with the Llama 3.1 model to generate responses based on user input.
 - **`main.py`**: Main script that integrates all components and facilitates user interaction.
 - **`bible.db`**: SQLite database containing the Bible verses.